Foolishly turning my back on the carnivorous Cobra Lily.

 Apparently, bogs are the environment of choice for most carnivorous plants.
 The general theory on their unique adaptation is that because they cannot cull nitrogen from those low-nutrient swamps, they evolved a mechanism for pulling those necessary nitrates out of the abundant insect life that can be found in that type of terrain.
 It’s like every single survival show on television.
 If you can’t find real food, you eat bugs.

 However, my trip to Darlington State Park outside of Florence, OR, somewhat restored my wonder at these incredible organisms.
-I mean, that wonder will never again be anywhere near Triffid level like it was in my youth, but at least it’ll be above crab grass and ficus bushes.
+I mean, that wonder will never again be anywhere near Triffid-level like in my youth, but at least it’ll be above crab grass and ficus bushes.

 Located on Mercer Lake Road, seconds off the Oregon Coast Highway, this relatively small, 18-acre park was created for one purpose only, to protect the rare species of carnivorous plant that proliferates there.
 Called the Cobra Lily (Darlingtonia californica), this species can only be found on the western coast of the United States.
 They grow to about a foot and a half tall and feature a flaring hood in mottled green and red from which dangle two fang-like leaves.
 It is that serpentine appearance that gives them the name "Lily."

-The Cobra Lily is a species of the aforementioned pitcher plant, meaning that it uses nectar to entice bugs into the hollow trap that is the Sarlacc Pit of its stomach (pre-CGI meddling), or whatever the plant equivalent of that organ is.
+The Cobra Lily is a species of the aforementioned pitcher plant, meaning that it uses nectar to entice bugs into the hollow trap that is their death sentence.
 The insect is then ensnared inside the plant by a system of downward-pointing hairs, slippery walls, and confusing internal topography.
 Prey can check out anytime they like, but they can never leave.

 If you’re driving the Oregon coast, there’s really no reason to skip Darlington State Park...unless it’s not Cobra Lily season, I guess.
 It’s an extremely convenient stop and takes only minutes to experience.
 The relevant areas of the park basically consists of a rest area, a parking lot, and a short boardwalk that wends its way out into the bog, where you’ll see large clusters of these tall, tubular vegetables, slowly and surreptitiously digesting their panicked and thrashing meals.